RisenCrypto/RisenCrypto.github.io/_posts/2023-08-16-PLONKPerm.md

 {% include mathjax.html %}

 Like every SNARK, in PLONK, we have to check if Gate Constraints are satisfied.
-Other than this, there are also Copy Constraints (also called as Wire Constraints) which have to be checked.
+Other than this, there are also Copy Constraints which have to be checked.

 Consider the following Circuit & it's trace for witness $x = 4$![Circuit](/images/Circuit3.png?raw=true)